jnicosia/latarprocessing/README.md

 Python script used for processing JSON files collected by LaTAR Bot.
 Current features:

-- Creates one CSV file per Objective per Session
+- Creates one CSV file per Objective per Session, named based on phone, objective, period, and repetitions
-- Parses
+- Aligns rows for each objective such that:
+  - stimulus time must be less than response time
+  - current response time must be < next stimulus time
+- Simple, folder-based input/output for batches processing

+Note: Be careful that the same phone/objective/period/repetition combo results in an overwrite!
+No feature to merge CSVs yet.

 ## Setup